ppoolad/MonteCarlo_ToF/README.md

 7. A histogram will be generated for each Macro-Pixel.
 User can save as .mat file or plot it.

 ## Algorithms
 Two different high-level algorithmic approaches are currently implemented.
-The main `montesim.py` file can call both algorithms by passing the `--alg` parameter on the command line.
-Passing `time-focusing` or `partial-hist` runs either the time focusing algorithm or partial histogram algorithm, respectively.
-Future updates will work on increasing the number of parameters that can be changed from the command line.
+The main `montesim.py` file can call both algorithms by passing the `algorithm` parameter oin the config.yaml file.Passing `partial-hist` runs the partial histogram algorithm and IIR filtering.
 ## Features
 - MultiProcessing is used for SiPMs (each SiPM is independent and will be calculated in parallel)
 - Utility/constants.py has the physical constants and user can config them.
 ### Commands
-    '--steps': Number of simulation steps, default is 5.
-    '--start_tof': Starting time of flight for SiPM Array '--step_res': Resolution of simulation steps
-    '--Tmod': Laser Period, determines also ToF Range.
-    '--NIter': How many iteration to simulate, leave 0 for full simulation '-dbg_log': Do you need to see debug logs? then specify a filename.
-    '--nbins': Number of bins for histogram, only when plot is needed, for .mat file, full resolution will be saved.
-    '--mt': Multi-Processing or Serial, use 2 for multi-core, use 0 for serial in case of debugging.
-    '--sv': Plot (1) or Save mat(2)
-    '--outfolder': Where to save the simulator outputs '--lambda_bg': Background photon rate in Millions of Photons per Second (MPh/s) '--Windowing': How many iterations should be used for the initial phase of the time-focusing algorithm '--WindowTaps': The number of tops to use if the time-focusing algorithm is called '--alg': Algorithm to use, either `time-focusing` or `partial-hist`
+  `config -f path/to/config.yaml` sets the address to config file Please see `config/configs.yaml` for total configuration commans

+  `-o path/to/output` sets path that the outputs should be saved

 ## Usage
 ### Prequisites
 - python3.7